-Section 1902(a) of the Social Security Act requires individuals to apply for and provide a Social Security Number (SSN) as a condition of eligibility for MO HealthNet.
+Section 1902(a) of the Social Security Act requires individuals to apply for and provide a Social Security Number (SSN) to the Family Support Division (FSD) as a condition of eligibility for MO HealthNet.

 Obtain a SSN for all individuals including children under one requesting benefits at the time of the initial application whenever possible.
 Accept self-attestation for verification of SSN.

 An exception may be given to applicants who:

 - are not eligible to receive an SSN;